Influencer with 2.6M Followers Failed to Sell 36 T-Shirts

 With influencer marketing becoming more mature, marketers need to look beyond a large number of followers, and instead spend more time evaluating the influencer’s brand fit and engagement.

-It is critically important for brands to understand their influencers’ content, online persona, audience and their behaviour.
+It is critically important for brands to understand their influencers’ content, online persona, audience, and their behavior.
 How did the influencer become one?
 What does the audience look like?
 Naturally, this is an essential part of any marketing campaign’s success.
 To weed out influencers with fake audiences, you can read more about how to spot fake influencers here.

 In a nutshell, having a high number of followers doesn’t necessarily equal high conversions.
 It is still heavily reliant on how well the marketing was executed, how well the ambassador(s) fit the brand’s look-and-feel, as well as, whether the influencer’s followers are the right audience for the brand.